 In times past, private equity firms achieved “good” exits for their portfolio companies via public markets or trade sale to a strategic buyer.
 But the recent years have shown that over 40% of PE exits have come via secondary buyouts (SBO).

-PE to PE SBO exits were considered “panic sales” driven by managers with fixed life closed-end funds running up against the clock and thus under pressure to either to negotiate fund extension or liquidate their investments.
+PE to PE SBO exits were previously considered “panic sales” driven by managers with fixed life closed-end funds running up against the clock and thus under pressure either to negotiate fund extension or liquidate their investments.

 Benefits of Secondary Buyouts